 4. SAS Safety 7650-61 Opti-Fit Full-face APR Respirator

-The SAS Safety 7650-61 Opti-Fit Full-face APR Respirator Pictures of silicone skirt, which helps make the respirator more durable and also more comfortable.
+The SAS Safety 7650-61 Opti-Fit Full-face APR Respirator includes a silicone skirt, which helps make the respirator more durable and comfortable.
 It has a wide viewing area, and the nose cup helps prevent the mask from fogging up while you use it.
 Its five-point head strap makes sure the mask is secure against your face.
-It’s NIOSH certified and includes one cartridge and one filter.
+It’s NIOSH-certified and includes one cartridge and one filter.

-Unfortunately, the SAS Respirator does not include very good instructions, so it’s challenging to set up the first time.
+Unfortunately, the SAS Respirator does not include very good instructions, so setting up the first time is challenging.
 You can’t wear glasses with it, or it’ll break the seal around your face, and it’s not very easy to clean because sweat builds up in areas you can’t reach.

 5. Miller Electric ML00895 Half Mask Respirator

-The Miller Electric ML00895 Half Mask Respirator Pictures a unique low-profile design and a large non-return exhaust valve to help reduce heat and make it easier to breathe while you’re wearing it.
-Turnbuckles make it easy to change the filters, and its 4-point head strap adjustments make sure the mask is secure.
+The Miller Electric ML00895 Half Mask Respirator pictures a unique low-profile design and a large non-return exhaust valve to reduce heat and make it easier to breathe.
+Turnbuckles make it easy to change the filters, and its 4-point head strap adjustments keep the mask secure.
 All materials used in construction are medical grade.

 The primary downside to the Miller Electric respirator is that the straps are flimsy, and we broke ours after only a few uses.
-It causes a lot of sweating, and it doesn’t work with welding masks.
-We also felt that the filters were quite expensive.
+It causes a lot of sweating and doesn’t work with welding masks.
+We also felt that the filters were expensive.

 6. 3M Ultimate FF-401 FX Full Facepiece Reusable Respirator